stephengold/Maud/README.md

 ### Loading (or importing) models from assets

-Models are loaded from assets, which can be located either in the Java classpath (built into Maud) or in a local filesystem.
+Models are loaded from assets, which may be located in the Java classpath (built into Maud) or in a local filesystem or on a web server.

-Before loading a model from a local filesystem, you must specify a where the model's assets are located: select "Settings -> Asset locations -> Add", then navigate to the asset folder (typically it contains a "Model" subfolder), and select "! add this folder".
+Before loading a model from a local filesystem, you must specify a where in the filesystem the model's assets are located: select "Settings -> Add asset location", then navigate to the asset folder (typically it contains a "Model" subfolder), and select "! add this folder".
 Or if the assets are in a JAR/ZIP file, simply select that file.

-To load a new target model, select the "Models -> Load" menu item, then select an asset location, then navigate to the model file.
+To load a model as the target model, select the "Models -> Load" menu item, then select an asset location, then navigate to the model file.
-To load a new source model, select "Models -> Source model -> Load", then select an asset location, then navigate to the model file.
+To load a model as the source model, select "Models -> Source model -> Load", then select an asset location, then navigate to the model file.

 Maud can of course load models in jME's native binary format.